-May 4th - Community Garden Network Workshop.
-The workshops will be open to the public and will coincide with the opening of our West Broad Farmers Market.
+The Community Garden Network Workshops are open to the public and will coincide with the monthly West Broad Farmers Market.

 April 2013 CGN Workshop – Tomatoes!